owncloud/docs-client-ios-app/docs/new-version-branch.md

 17. Go to the settings of the this repository and change the protection of the branch list (Settings > Branches) so that the `11.x` branch gets protected and the `11.x-2` branch is no longer protected.
 18. Rename the `11.x-2` branch to `x_archived_11.x-2`

+**Step 5: Set the Correct iOS-App Tag**

+19. When the iOS-App has been released, a new tag in the iOS-App repo is set.
+Create a PR with the changed tag name in the attribute section of `antora.yml` and merge asap.
+Only do this if the tag is created in the iOS-App repo to avoid a build error.

 **Text Suggestion for Step 2**